Dan Kellner: Maccabiah Games

 Kellner decided to skip the 2005 World Cup in Vancouver and the US nationals so he could compete in the 2005 Maccabiah Games in Israel.
 His international ranking slipped from No. 11 to 12 as a result.
 He led the U.S. delegation's march into the Ramat Gan stadium alongside legendary swimmers Mark Spitz and Lenny Krayzelburg.

 Kellner won the silver medal at the 2005 Maccabiah Games, losing to Israel's Tomer Or 15–9.

 Pan American Games

 Kellner won a team silver medal at the 1999 Pan American Games in Canada.

 He also won gold medals, both team and individual, at the 2003 Pan American Games.
 The team trailed 40–30 entering the last match, which Kellner won 15–4, setting off a celebration.

 Teammate Jon Tiomkin said: “There are no words to describe it.
 No words at all.
 That was absolutely incredible.
 I've never seen a comeback like that in my life at such a high level competition and with such high stakes.”

 US Team Captain

 He was the captain of the U.S. men's foil National Team squad.

 He is a 7-time world championship team member.

+Ranking

+Dan finished his competitive career ranked 1st in the U.S., 1st in the hemisphere, and 10th in the world, at the time only the second U.S. Men’s Foil Fencer ever to be ranked in the FIE Top-16.

+Coaching career

+Dan is the owner and Head Coach of the Brooklyn Bridge Fencing Club.
+Prior to opening BBFC in 2010, he was also an assistant coach to Simon Gershon, then the U.S. Men’s Foil National Coach.
+Dan’s students have won numerous national and international medals, including a Bronze Medal at the 2016 Olympic Games, a Silver Medal at the 2019 World Championships, a Junior World Championship Gold Medal, a Cadet World Championship Gold Medal, as well as other Junior World Cup, Senior World Cup and Grand Prix medals.

+In 2015, Dan became the first American coach to have a Men’s Foil Fencer win the Overall World Cup, finishing the season #1 in the world.

+In 2016, Dan was awarded The Order of Ikkos by the United States Olympic Committee, for excellence in coaching and recognizing his contribution to the US Men’s Foil Team winning the Bronze Medal at the 2016 Olympic Games.

+In 2018, Dan was inducted into the U.S. Fencing Hall of Fame.